 We are aware that some patients may have received a letter from the National Booking System regarding having a vaccination, please do not contact us about this as we will contact all patients that are eligible.
 Click HERE for more information on this.

 The vaccine will be offered to those at greatest risk from Covid19 first, starting with people living in care homes, people over 80 years old and frontline health and social care workers.
 This is based on the guidance from the Joint Committee for Vaccinations and Immunisations.

-As more supplies of the vaccine or alternative vaccines become available it will be rolled out in phases to people aged between 80 and 50 and those who are clinically extremely vulnerable.
+1st, 2nd and 3rd vaccines are available to age 12 and over.
 People will be invited for a vaccine when it is their turn so they do not need to contact their practice or the NHS.

 We will share further information with you as it becomes available.
 In the meantime, there are three things people can do to help: